-I woke up cold and moved closer beneath the covers to him, wrapping my arms around his hairy chest and tucking my knees into the back of his folded legs like the puzzle we’re good at completing.
-A friend of ours was in disbelief recently when he learned that my husband has never been in the doghouse having to sleep on the couch at my command.
+I woke cold and moved closer beneath the covers to him, wrapping my arms around his chest and tucking my knees into the back of his folded legs like the puzzle we’re good at completing.
+A friend of ours was in disbelief recently, when he learned my husband has never been in the “doghouse” having to sleep on the couch at my command.
 I thought it surprising that one would think I was the type to send a man to the couch.
 I’m not.
 I’m more likely to take the couch myself and make a huge drama out of the inconvenience.
-Still, dragging myself to the couch has probably only happened a handful of times in our years together and usually corresponds with me not being on my antidepressants.
+Even then, dragging myself to the couch has probably only happened a handful of times and usually corresponds with me not being on my antidepressants.

 Opening the door of our single-family bathroom I saw Ryan finishing up his routine: 1) clean ears, 2) put deodorant on, and 3) put bed-head styling product in hair.
 I stepped out of my panties and felt his eyes on my ass as I pulled the shower curtain aside and turned the water on, but when I looked around to catch him, he was really just looking in the mirror fixing his hair.
 Sigh.

 The act of showering released me from last night’s dream of people no longer important and places that occasionally haunt me.
 I use a brand of soap I discovered because it smelled like the brand my Massachusetts grandparents regularly had in their upstairs shower.
 It’s not that I know their preferred brand, I don’t; rather, I once purchased Yardley because it seemed more natural than Dove and when I used it, the scent carried me to them and I’ve loved it ever since.

 One of my 11-year-old daughters walked into the bathroom without a knock, and stated matter of fact, “Good morning, I need to pee.”
 She was quick, didn’t flush, and probably didn’t wipe.